Chester Thompson: 1970–1976: Early bands, Frank Zappa, and Weather Report

 In 1975, Thompson left Zappa after he had cancelled an upcoming Australian tour.
 Upon returning to Los Angeles Thompson met Weather Report bassist Alphonso Johnson, who suggested he jam with the band as they sought a new drummer, following the departure of Leon "Ndugu" Chancler.
 Despite Thompson not wanting to audition, the group had considered Woody Theus but they chose Thompson for the spot.
 Thompson recalled his time in the band as a "major knock out" because he was a big fan.
 After playing on Black Market (1976), he left.

 After leaving Weather Report, Thompson played recording sessions in Los Angeles as well as part of the San Francisco Broadway theatre production of The Wiz.
 He was recommended for the gig by his friend Roy McCurdy, and it was there where he met his future wife who had parts in the musical.
-He also toured as a member of the live band for The Pointer Sisters, and rehearsed with Santana after they expressed an interest in having Thompson join the band.
+He also toured as a member of the live band for the Pointer Sisters, and rehearsed with Santana after they expressed an interest in having Thompson join the band.

 1976–1992, 2007: Genesis

-Shortly after rehearsals with Santana began, Genesis drummer and singer Phil Collins invited Thompson to join the band as their touring drummer, replacing Bill Bruford who wished to move on after one tour.
-Collins wanted an American drummer for the spot, and heard Thompson's playing on Roxy & Elsewhere which featured Thompson playing in tandem with drummer Ralph Humphrey.
+Shortly after rehearsals with Santana began, Genesis drummer and singer Phil Collins invited Thompson to join the band as their touring drummer, replacing Bill Bruford, who wished to move on after one tour.
+Collins wanted an American drummer for the spot, and heard Thompson's playing on Roxy & Elsewhere, which featured Thompson playing in tandem with drummer Ralph Humphrey.
 Thompson had heard of Genesis's music from Johnson, and agreed to join the band for rehearsals in late 1976 for their upcoming tour supporting Wind & Wuthering (1976).
 He recalled: "The first day of rehearsal, we just started jamming as everybody was setting up gear, we were just going for it".
-Thompson looked back on his time joining Genesis as "the biggest adjustment I've ever had to make, musically and culturally.
+Thompson looked back on his time joining Genesis as "the biggest adjustment I've ever had to make, musically and culturally."

 Thompson performed with Genesis on every tour between 1977 and 1992, and once more for their Turn It On Again: The Tour in 2007.
 He is featured on the live albums Seconds Out (1977), Three Sides Live (1982), The Way We Walk, Volume One: The Shorts (1992), The Way We Walk, Volume Two: The Longs (1993), and Live over Europe 2007 (2007).
 After the 1992 tour, Thompson stepped down in order to spend more time with his family.
-He talked with bassist/guitarist Mike Rutherford about the possibility of playing the drums on their final studio album, Calling All Stations (1997).
-However, since Collins had left the band, Thompson wanted to become a full-time member and not continue as a side man.
-Genesis continued without Thompson for the album and tour.
+He talked with bassist/guitarist Mike Rutherford about the possibility of playing the drums on their final studio album, Calling All Stations (1997), but as Collins had left the band, Thompson wanted to become a full-time member and not continue as a side man.
+Genesis continued without Thompson (and without an official permanent drummer) for the album and tour.